Grothendieck-Serre in the quasi-split unramified case: A Lindel trick in the setting of Cohen--Macaulay relative curves

-By the choice of $c_i$ and $c'_i$, the map $\ov{\pi}$ is quasi-finite on every irreducible component of every closed $R$-fiber of $\ov{C}$.
-Thus, by the openness of the quasi-finite locus \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/01TI}{01TI}} and the $R$-properness of $\ov{C}$, the map $\ov{\pi}$ is quasi-finite.
-Since it is also proper, \cite{EGAIV3}*{8.11.1} ensures that $\ov{\pi}$, and hence also $\pi$, is finite.
-In particular, $\ov{C} \setminus C'$ is $R$-finite and $C'$ is affine and, by the choice of $s_\infty$, lies in $C$, contains $Y$ and $Z$, and meets every irreducible component of every closed $R$-fiber of $C$.
-Thus, \ref{LV-i} holds.
+The behavior of $s$ at $d_i$ and $d_i'$ ensures that the locus where $\pi$ is quasi-finite, which, by \cite{SP}*{Lemma~\href{https://stacks.math.columbia.edu/tag/01TI}{01TI}}, is an open of $C$, contains every closed $R$-fiber of $C$.
+In particular, we may use prime avoidance \cite{SP}*{Lemma~\href{https://stacks.math.columbia.edu/tag/00DS}{00DS}} to replace $C$ by some affine open subset containing $Y$ and $Z$ (equivalently, containing the closed points of $Y$ and $Z$) to arrange that $\pi$ is quasi-finite.

-Since $C'$ is $R$-flat with Cohen--Macaulay fibers of pure dimension $1$, the flatness criteria \cite{EGAIV2}*{6.1.5}, \cite{EGAIV3}*{11.3.11} ensure that $\pi$ is flat.
-By construction $\pi|_{\eps} = j$, so, by checking on the closed $R$-fibers, \cite{EGAIV4}*{17.11.1} shows that $\pi$ is \'{e}tale around $Z$.
-Since $Z_{R/\fm}$ and $\eps_Z$ have the same underlying reduced subscheme $\bigsqcup_z z$, the agreement with $j$ also shows that $\pi|_{Z_{R/\fm}}$ is a closed immersion.
-Since $Z$ is $R$-finite, Nakayama lemma \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/00DV}{00DV}} then ensures that $\pi|_Z$ is also a closed immersion, so that $\pi$ maps $Z$ isomorphically onto a closed subscheme $Z' \subset \bA^1_R$.
-Thus, \ref{LV-ii} holds.
+Since $C$ is $R$-flat with Cohen--Macaulay fibers of pure dimension $1$, the flatness criteria \cite{EGAIV2}*{Proposition~6.1.5}, \cite{EGAIV3}*{Corollaire~11.3.11} ensure that $\pi$ is flat.
+By construction $\pi|_{\eps} = j$, so, by checking on the closed $R$-fibers, \cite{EGAIV4}*{Th\'{e}or\`{e}me~17.11.1} shows that $\pi$ is \'{e}tale around $Z$.
+Since $Z_{k_\fm}$ and $\eps_Z$ have the same underlying reduced subscheme $\bigsqcup_z z$, the agreement with $j$ also shows that $\pi|_{Z_{k_\fm}}$ is a closed immersion.
+Since $Z$ is $R$-finite, Nakayama lemma \cite{SP}*{Lemma~\href{https://stacks.math.columbia.edu/tag/00DV}{00DV}} then ensures that $\pi|_Z$ is also a closed immersion, so that $\pi$ maps $Z$ isomorphically onto a closed subscheme $Z' \subset \bA^1_R$.

 A section of a separated, \'{e}tale morphism is an isomorphism onto a clopen subscheme, so the \'{e}taleness of $\pi$ around $Z$ gives a decomposition